solkimicreb/react-stax/examples/docs_new/src/pages/docs/state/mutations/content.md

 ## Global components

 Some components - like notifications and loaders - are usually singleton inside applications.
-In these cases it makes sense to create a hidden store and expose a global mutator API for the component.
+In these cases it makes sense to create a single hidden store and expose a global mutator API for the component.

 _Loader.jsx_